Bayes linear estimator in the general linear model: Abstract

 \section{Abstract}

-Bayes linear estimators are derived by minimizing the Bayes risk with respect to the squared loss function.
-Non-unbiased estimators such as an ordinary ridge estimator, a typical shrinkage estimator, and a fractional rank estimator are either Bayes linear estimators or their limit points.
-First, we prove that Bayes linear estimators are linearly complete, but not necessarily linearly sufficient.
-Second, we derive a necessary and sufficient condition under which two Bayes linear estimators coincide.
-Finally, we obtain an equivalence condition such that the equality between two residual sums of squares holds when Bayes linear estimators are considered. \\ \\ \textbf{Keywords}: Bayes inference, General linear model, Point estimation\\ \textbf{Mathematics Subject Classification}: 62J05, 62F10, 62F15
+The Bayes linear estimator is obtained by minimizing the Bayes risk matrix under squared loss among all linear estimators.
+In this paper, we study the statistical properties and equivalence problems of Bayes linear estimators in the general linear model.
+First, we examine linear sufficiency and linear completeness of Bayes linear estimators.
+Second, we derive necessary and sufficient conditions under which two Bayes linear estimators coincide.
+These conditions clarify when a Bayes linear estimator based on a simpler covariance structure retains Bayes-risk optimality under the original covariance structure.
+Moreover, several examples, including Rao’s mixed-effects model and the spatial error model, show that our results can simplify the estimation procedure.
+Finally, we establish equivalent conditions for the equality of residual sums of squares when Bayes linear estimators are considered. \\ \\ \textbf{Keywords}: Bayesian inference, Bayes risk, General linear model, Linear completeness, Linear sufficiency, Residual sum of squares\\ \textbf{2020 Mathematics Subject Classification}: 62J05, 62F10, 62F15